writethedocs/www/docs/guide/writing/style-guides.md

 Writing for accessibility includes making sure copy can be read by screenreaders, content organization, style and color of text emphasis, and more.

-Writing for bias asks you to consider the meanings and origins of your word choices and how those might be perceived or understood by your readers.
+Reducing bias in your writing asks you to consider the meanings and origins of your word choices and how those might be perceived or understood by your readers.
 It can also include providing a range of example names from different cultures -- fortunately, resources are increasingly available to help you with this kind of attention to your writing.

-### Accessibility resources
+And providing a wide range of example names from a diversity of cultural backgrounds can also help reduce bias in your documentation.

+### Writing for accesssibility

 - [MailChimp's writing style guide](https://styleguide.mailchimp.com/writing-for-accessibility/)
 - [A11Y Style Guide](https://a11y-style-guide.com/style-guide/)